12 Ways to Turn Customer Cues Into Money

 Could you make signs or posters with the answers to common questions?… sometimes it’s easier for customers to just not ask, which could ultimately result in the loss of a sale.

-9. What do customers come in and touch/look at 1st?
+9. What do customers come in and touch or look at first?

 10. Which product has the least sales?